List of Kung Fu Panda characters: Tai Lung

 When Zeng arrives at the prison to order an increase in security, Tai Lung uses one of the goose's fallen feathers to pick the locks on his restraints and escape.
 He defeats the Furious Five in battle and storms the Jade Palace in search of the Dragon Scroll.
-In his hunt for the scroll, he overpowers Shifu and nearly kills him, but Po lures him away with the dragon scroll, sparking a brutal confrontation between the two.
-After Po is momentarily stunned, he finally sees the Scroll, but does not understand the symbolism of its blank, reflective surface (there is no secret to ultimate power, it all depends in yourself).
-Tai Lung is ultimately decimated when Po utilizes the Wuxi Finger Hold on him.
-In Kung Fu Panda 3, it's explained that the Finger Hold sends its opponent to the Spirit Realm, indicating that Tai Lung now resides there.
-After his defeat, he continues to be seen in flashback sequences.
-He is also one of the kung fu masters in the Spirit Realm defeated by Kai and whose chi was collected by this latter.
+In his hunt for the scroll, he overpowers Shifu and nearly kills him in spite of temporarily having a moment of clarity, but Po lures him away with the dragon scroll, sparking a brutal confrontation between them.
+After Po is momentarily stunned, he finally sees the Scroll, but does not understand the symbolism of its blank, reflective surface (there is no secret to ultimate power, it all depends in the person who has it), even after Po points it out to him, leading to a final fight against Po, but in spite of his skill and power, he's defeated by Po who is immune to the Nerve attack and Po overwhelming him with improvised attacks.
+Po utilizes the Wuxi Finger Hold on him, obliterating Tai Lung.
+Tai Lung's defeat marks Po as a Kung fu warrior.
+In Kung Fu Panda 3, it's explained that the Finger Hold instantly exiles its victim by sending it to the Spirit Realm, indicating that Tai Lung resides there.

+Tai Lung returns in Kung Fu Panda 4, where he returns from his exile.
+After the Chameleon steals Po's wisdom staff, she uses it to open a gate to the spirit realm and calls for Tai Lung.
+Tai Lung is surprised to hear she bested Po, as while he thinks he is a fool, he would never give away Oogway's staff.
+Tai Lung successfully battles the Chameleon's henchmen but is surprised attacked by her and gets his Kung fu stolen.
+He is then locked in a cage while the Chameleon summons other masters.
+Tai Lung later reunites with Po and scolds him for losing the staff, saying Oogway made a mistake choosing him as Dragon Warrior.
+Tai Lung watches the battle between Po, Zhen, and the Chameleon, and even cheers for Po at a moment.
+After the Chameleon is finally defeated and Tai Lung gets his skills back, he confronts Po and tells him that he can finally see why Oogway chose him, admiring how much Po has grown.
+Tai Lung then bows in respect and asks Po to take him and the others back to the Spirit Realm.
+He grabs the Chameleon and takes her with him to the Spirit Realm.
+Before he departs, Tai Lung finally acknowledges Po as the Dragon Warrior, finally redeeming himself.

-Tai Lung's name is Cantonese for "Great Dragon" (大龍 daai6 lung4), which was inspired from that of the protagonist from T'ai Fu: Wrath of the Tiger (a game developed by DreamWorks Interactive before the release of the first film), whose name is a play on another Cantonese vocabulary containing a similar meaning.
+Tai Lung's name is Cantonese for "Great Dragon" (大龍 daai6 lung4), which was inspired by that of the protagonist from T'ai Fu: Wrath of the Tiger (a game developed by DreamWorks Interactive before the release of the first film), whose name is a play on another Cantonese vocabulary containing a similar meaning.